HardlyDifficult/Tutorials/Chapter2.md

 <img src="http://i.imgur.com/ElAr8xt.gif" width=150px />

-On a related note, order does matter when for some scripts in terms of which compoment executes before another.
+On a related note, order does matter when for some scripts in terms of which component executes before another.
 To ma...
 Script execution order

 TODO